Embedded Vision Design (full-time)

 In case there are no admissions from foreign students, the minor will be taught in Dutch.

-The exchange course is part of the study programme Embedded Systems Engineering; the level and quality of the assessment is guaranteed by the Examination Committee of the Institute of Engineering at HAN.
+The exchange course is part of the study programme Electrical and Electronic Engineering; the level and quality of the assessment is guaranteed by the Examination Committee of the Institute of Engineering at HAN.

 You can earn 30 ECTS credits for this course, which is divided into 10 modular examinations.